BZIvanov/Learning-JavaScript_Fundamentals/terminology.md

 # Terminology

+## General

+- **compilation** - the source code of a program is compiled all at once.

+- **interpretation** - one line of code is executed before proceeding to the next line of the source code.
+Syntax errors for example are still thrown on later lines, because JS engine first parse the entire program, before it is executed.

 ## JS

 - **interpolation** - it allows us to use simple expressions or variable in a string.
 The string must be surrounded with back-ticks.
 Example: